nvauxel/UR_Gripper_Joystick_Control/README.md

 On your computer, make sure that your network configuration is set to manual and choose an other ipadress but the same subnet mask (example : 192.168.56.42 on my robot and 192.168.56.1 on my computer).
 Once you see "Network is connected" on Polyscore, it's done !

+Then, you need to configure Modbus server to permit sending of information from the computer to the robot.

 How does it work ?